 2. Wonder Boy III: The Dragon’s Trap

-Wonder Boy III: The Dragon’s Trap may be a platforming and action adventure computer/video game.
+Wonder Boy III: The Dragon’s Trap may be a platforming and action adventure game.
 Wonder Boy III: The Dragon’s Trap is the most finely tuned in terms of gameplay and despite its length it somehow maintains an excellent pace throughout.
 Within its first few minutes you enter a castle, blind some cyclops, uncover a wierd dungeon and battle a dinobot that turns you into a dragon with its last dying breath. then you’re turned into a spread of various animal, which gradually allows you to explore the large game world. an excellent adventure that ever Master System fan must own.
-Definitely the game Best master system games ever.
+Definitely the game best sega master system games ever.

 |System||Master System, Game Gear, PC Engine/TurboGrafx-16, Mobile phone and iOS|